 Who We Are

-We provide transitional to long term supportive housing for homeless people who met our admission criteria.
+We provide transitional to long-term supportive housing for homeless people who meet our admission criteria.
 Our residents come from treatment programs, detox centers, hospitals, prisons, jails, homeless shelters, and other settings.
 Exodus Homes actively fosters leadership development among our residents whenever possible and appropriate.
 We conduct ongoing activities in the community to reach those we serve, their families, and their friends.

-We advocate for the rights of those we serve, educate the community about substance abuse, and recovery from addiction and alcoholism.
+We advocate for the rights of those we serve and educate the community about substance abuse, and recovery from addiction and alcoholism.

 OUR VISION

-Exodus Homes operating budget is 75% supported by the revenue generated by our vocational training program Exodus Works and resident fees.
+Exodus Homes’s operating budget is 75% supported by the revenue generated by our vocational training program Exodus Works and resident fees.

 OUR VIDEO